Publishing Agreements Explained: Marketing Obligations of the Publisher

 Minimum marketing spend

-A “minimum marketing spend” requires the publisher to allocate at least a specified amount of money toward promoting the game.
+A minimum marketing spend clause requires the publisher to allocate at least a defined amount of money toward promoting the game.

 Stuck on legal fine print?